 What is San Pedro?

 In short: it’s a cactus.
 If you boil certain part of it then drink it – you’ll go on a trip.

 One night, Andre brought with him some fresh San Pedro cactus and we helped prepare the concoction.
 It turned out to be quite an tedious process all that spine-cutting, slicing, and chopping.
 Not to mention the 8 hour boiling time.

 I guess I should mention here that San Pedro is legal in Peru.
 You can even buy it in any market: raw, dried, or powdered form.

 Some people were due to go on a big ‘trip’ the next day and the conversation revolved around all of these ‘life lessons’ one supposedly can learn from going on a San Pedro powered journey.

-It all sounded a little ‘new age-y’ to me and I wondered if a few of could use a luxury rehab.
+It all sounded a little ‘new age-y’ to me.
 But never having been on any hallucinogenic induced trip before (only wanderlust induced, unfortunately), I held my tongue and just listened.

 People have come back from the trip talking about petting rocks that have fur and whispering voices coming from the rocks themselves.
 Words such as ‘spiritual journey’, ’emotional healing’ were thrown around, but mostly everyone agreed it’s a journey that’s hard to describe and one has to undertake himself to understand.

 It sounds all fascinating.
 I’d be lying if we weren’t just a tad curious – but not curious to join the more adventurous ‘travellers’ the next day.
 Especially – especially – after seeing the swamp-thing look alike ‘gloop’ that one has to drink.

 Plus the fact that our ‘shaman’, Andre, who was supposed to come backed out.
 He seemed to be already on his way to another chuchuwasi-induced stupor.
 And it was raining outside.